jmhuie/SlicerBiomech/README.md

 - CSA: Cross-sectional area.

+- Imin: Second moment of area around the minor principal axis.

 - Imax: Second moment of area around the major principal axis.

-- Imin: Second moment of area around the minor principal axis.

-- Theta: Angle (radians) between the minor principal axis and the horizontal axis.
+- Theta: Angle (radians) of how much the minor principal axis deviates from the horizontal axis in a clockwise direction.

+- Zmin: Section modulus around the minor principal axis.

 - Zmax: Section modulus around the major principal axis.

-- Zmin: Section modulus around the minor principal axis.
+- Rmin: Distance to the furthest pixel from the minor principal axis.

 - Rmax: Distance to the furthest pixel from the major principal axis.

-- Rmin: Distance to the furthest pixel from the minor principal axis.

 - Ina: Second moment of area around the neutral axis.